aryansatwani/Spotify_EDA/README.md

 # Spotify_EDA

-EDA Project analysing the tracks' audi fetaures such as acousticness,valence,danceability etc. from songs until 2017.
+EDA Project analysing the tracks' audio fetaures such as acousticness,valence,danceability etc. from songs until 2017.